telnetdoogie/synology-scripts/README.md

 ### Miscellaneous, Simple Scripts

 #### `removeAppleHiddenFiles.sh`
-- Deletes Apple 'hidden' files from the /volume1/Media folder
+- Deletes Apple 'hidden' files from the `/volume1/Media` folder (edit to add more folders)

 #### `showports.sh`
 - Show LISTEN ports in use on synology and which containers use them, for easily coming up with new unique ports to use